Maria Eitel – President & CEO

 Stuart Hogue – General Manager, Girl Hub

-Stuart Hogue oversees Girl Hub programs in Africa and Asia and leads the management of major partnerships within the public and private sector.
+Stuart Hogue oversees Girl Hub, a strategic collaboration between the Nike Foundation and the UK's Department for International Development, and leads the management of major partnerships within the public and private sector.
 Before joining the Nike Foundation in 2007, Hogue was a strategy director at frog design in New York City where he advised clients such as HP and MTV on brand strategy and new product development.
-Prior to this, he was a VP of Product Development at Thomson Financial in New York.
+Prior to that, he was a VP of Product Development at Thomson Financial in New York.
 Hogue received an MBA from the New York University Stern School of Business and Bachelors of Science degree from Washington and Lee University.

 Board of Directors